the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### kubelet config flags

-Note: skip if using cloud-init

-If you want to use the [hcloud-cloud-controller-manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) later on to provision loadbalancers and volumes you must add the following drop-in for kubelet before initalizing the cluster:
+If you want to use the [hcloud-cloud-controller-manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) later on to provision loadbalancers and volumes in Hetzner Cloud you must add the following drop-in for kubelet before initalizing the cluster:

 ```bash
 cat <<EOF | sudo tee /etc/systemd/system/kubelet.service.d/20-hcloud.conf